Memory Loss and Dementia: Recognizing and Understanding It

 3. Behavioral changes.
 My mother was always doing something, or planning her next activity.
 But for the first six months that I was home with her, I would often find her sitting somewhere that seemed unusual for her, such as in a chair placed inside the garage (of all places).
 An avid, regular churchgoer who had always been active in church activities, my mom got to the point where she did not want to go to church.
 I believe it was because she could not remember the names (or even the faces) of the people she saw there.
 People she knew she should know.

 My mother knew that I—her middle girl, had always been chubby.
-But I had lost a lot of weight, from over 200 pounds to my current weight, which at that time was much smaller than was usual for me.
+But I had lost a lot of weight, from over 200 pounds to my current weight, which at that time was about 130 pounds, much smaller than was usual for me.
 I chose to believe that was why she kept confusing me with my younger sister.
 Since the girl taking care of her looked thin, not chubby, she mistakenly called me by the name of my younger, thinner sister.
-After years and years of wearing size 14 and over, I was fitting comfortably into single-digit sizes, so I forgave the name confusion.
+After years and years of wearing size 16 and larger, I was fitting comfortably into lower single-digit sizes, so I forgave the name confusion.

 It was all right with me.
 In some ways, it was a compliment for Mama to mistake me for one of her slimmer daughters.
 So, I came whenever she called my sister's name, and to me, that's all that mattered.
 But that wasn't all, and I was finally having to face that fact.
 That morning I was coming face-to-face with reality, in my own way.
 The Aricept that I had gotten the doctor to give her a few months after I got home, the good medicine that had worked well for over two years in bringing my mother's mind back--and bringing her back to me, wouldn't be able to keep her with me for good.
 I very worried; so worried I couldn’t move.